Projection is where a person projects their own personality traits, beliefs, emotions and ways of thinking onto somebody else.

 Being aware of projection help you in personal growth

 If you’re self aware that you project your negative thoughts and feeling onto somebody else, you can understand it and therefore control it.
 This type of projection could possibly harm yourself, others around you and harm your relationships with other people.
 The solution to this problem may not be easy, if you believe that this is harming your life in some way then professional help may be required to find the root cause of this issue, then you can start working on correcting it.
 Self awareness is often all that is needed get a handle on your mental projections.

-How can you know someone if you just project yourself onto them?
+Can you know someone if you just project yourself onto them?

 Projecting all of your own personality traits excessively will prevent you from seeing people for who they really are.
 This will affect your relationships with people, you may never truly get to know someone if you’re just projecting your own traits onto them.
 This even happens with family members and people that have known each other for a long time.

 Knowing the truth about ourselves and being honest is the foundation and it’s incredibly important when it comes to self improvement.

 “I believe it is better to know than to be ignorant.”
 H. L. Mencken